DSIP-FBK/DSIPTS/bash_examples/README.md

 In you environment install hydra and the joblib launcher for the paralellization tasks:
 ```
 pip install hydra-core
 pip install hydra-joblib-launcher      ## if you have a big gpu
 pip install hydra-submitit-launcher    ## if you are in a slurm envirionment
+pip install hydra-optuna-sweeper       ## if you need optuna
 ```